Yitzhak Yedid: Career

 In 2003 Yedid composed Passions and Prayers – Sextet in homage to Jerusalem for Between the Lines.
 It is a technically complex and conceptually melancholy composition that premiered at the 2004 Israel Festival.
 The CD was released in August 2005.

 Reflections upon Six Images was commissioned by a festival in Vienna Austria in 2004.
 The music depicts the union and division of images, colours, textures, styles and cultures inspired by the world of the imagination.
 The composition was performed at the Vienna festival in September 2004 and at the Etnakhta concert series in 2004 in Israel.
 The album was released at the end of 2005.

 In 2005, Yedid composed the Oud Bass Piano Trio, performed at the Sibiu Festival in Romania, as well as in Australia, Canada, and the US in May and September 2005.

 In 2006, Yedid composed Since My Soul Loved, a four movement composition for improvising players for violin, viola, cello, double bass and piano.

 In 2009, Yedid composed Arabic Violin Bass Piano Trio.
 The work was premiered at the Jerusalem Theatre's Henry Crown Symphony Hall in March 2010.
 The composition is a continuation of his endeavour in Oud Bass Piano Trio (2005) integrating classical Arabic music, Arabic-influenced Jewish music and contemporary Western classical music.
 This trio has been composed for improvising performers.

-Since immigrating to Australia in 2007, his large-scale works include: Visions, Fantasies & Dances, music for string quartet, commissioned by Israel's Sapphire String Quartet; Piano Concerto (2016), commissioned by Michael Kieran Harvey and the Tel Aviv Soloists; Kiddushim & Killulim (2017) commissioned by Christian Lindberg & NK Orchestra; Delusions of War (2014) for 22 string soloists or string orchestra, commissioned by Divertimenti Ensemble and the Jerusalem Symphony Orchestra; Mandolin Concerto (2016), for mandolin and a large orchestra.
+After immigrating to Australia in 2007, Yedid expanded his output of large-scale orchestral and chamber works.
+His large-scale works include: Visions, Fantasies & Dances, music for string quartet, commissioned by Israel's Sapphire String Quartet; Piano Concerto (2016), commissioned by Michael Kieran Harvey and the Tel Aviv Soloists; Kiddushim & Killulim (2017) commissioned by Christian Lindberg & NK Orchestra; Delusions of War (2014) for 22 string soloists or string orchestra, commissioned by Divertimenti Ensemble and the Jerusalem Symphony Orchestra; Mandolin Concerto (2016), for mandolin and a large orchestra.